 In Mabinogi Fantasy Life the deadly status is this as a gameplay element.
 The player character has 0 hp or less (in theory there is no lower limit, just try getting hit by a dragon) and somehow they're still standing.
 Should they get hit one more time in this state they die no matter how much damage it was.
 This mainly happens when you get hit for something that should kill you when you have more than half health, and for bonus points the chance of this actually happening is governed partially by the character's will stat.

 In No More Heroes, quoted above, several characters survive impalement and massive blood loss before deciding its time to die.
-One boss in the first game refuses to die until she's won.
+One boss in the first game refuses to die until Travis admits defeat, even though his sword is currently sticking through her chest.
+She finally collapses and bleeds out over him the second he says she has won.
+Travis himself survives getting impaled through the heart with Jeane's fist, immediately after she killed a man by impaling him through the crotch with that same fist.

 In Tales of Maj'Eyal, Berserkers can unlock the Unstoppable talent that prevents any effect at all from reducing them to less than 1 HP for a time, while Necromancers have the Blurred Mortality talent that changes their threshold for death from 0 HP to -50, or even less - at maximum talent level you have to get to -250 HP to die.